google/angle/src/tests/perf_tests/README.md

 * [`TracePerfTest`](TracePerfTest.cpp): Runs replays of restricted traces, not available publicly.
 To enable, read more in [`RestrictedTraceTests`](../restricted_traces/README.md)

+Trace tests take command line arguments that pick the run configuration:

+* `--use-gl=native`: Runs the tests against the default system GLES implementation instad of your local ANGLE.
+* `--use-angle=backend`: Picks an ANGLE back-end. e.g. vulkan, d3d11, d3d9, gl, gles, metal, or swiftshader.
+Vulkan is the default.
+* `--offscreen`: Run with an offscreen surface instead of swapping every frame.
+* `--vsync`: Run with vsync enabled, and measure CPU and GPU work insead of wall clock time.
+* `--minimize-gpu-work`: Modify API calls so that GPU work is reduced to minimum.
+* `--screenshot-dir dir`: Directory to store test screenshots.
+Implies `--save-screenshots`.
+On Android this directory is on device, not local (see also `--render-test-output-dir`).
+Only implemented in `TracePerfTest`.
+* `--save-screenshots`: Save screenshots.
+Only implemented in `TracePerfTest`.
+* `--screenshot-frame <frame>`: Which frame to capture a screenshot of.
+Defaults to first frame (1).
+Only implemented in `TracePerfTest`.

+For example, for an endless run with no warmup on swiftshader, run:

+`angle_trace_tests --gtest_filter=TraceTest.trex_200 --use-angle=swiftshader --steps 1000000 --no-warmup`

 ## Understanding the Metrics